sheetdb/slate/source/includes/_restful_api.md

 You can search using wildcards.
 Asteriks (`*`) can represent any string.
 Wildcard work only when READ and SEARCH permissions are both enabled, if only SEARCH peremission is enabled, wildcard will not work for security reasons.

+If you want to exclude rows from the search results, use an exclamation mark before the value.
+For example, if you want all rows without name=Tom use this url: [https://sheetdb.io/api/v1/58f61be4dda40/search?name=**!Tom**](https://sheetdb.io/api/v1/58f61be4dda40/search?name=!Tom)

 If you want to search for a string with a space, just repace space with `%20`

 You can use optional parameters: